ME & My Wedding

 4 Weeks To Go

-This week has been quite hectic and I have not felt well, feeling tired, nauseous, dizzy, headaches and pain.
-I feel that I cannot keep up with the pace now and I have to push myself which is making me feel worse.
+This week has been quite hectic and I have not felt well, feeling tired, nauseous, dizzy, with headaches and pain.
+I feel that I cannot keep up with the pace now and I have to push myself, which is making me feel worse.

-We were trying for nearly a week to make an appointment for the bridesmaids to have a practice run with their hair, for some reason the shop was closed, and there was a bit of a panic.
+We were trying for nearly a week to make an appointment for the bridesmaids to have a practice run with their hair; for some reason the shop was closed, and there was a bit of a panic.
 Eventually I managed to get through and made the appointment.
 Then I had to arrange to get down to Sheffield so that I could go with them.
-We were in the hairdressers over 3 hours, but their hair did look good.
+We were in the hairdresser’s for over three hours, but their hair did look good.

 My mum managed to find an outfit, but still has to find a hat, shoes and a bag to go with it.

 The map and guidebooks arrived, but we have not had time to look at them properly yet.

 We asked if we could travel First Class on the trains during our holiday, but you have to ask for an upgrade a month before travel, so the travel agent said she would do this and ring us.
 It should have been done on Friday 18th, but we did not hear anything.
 Rob called in yesterday and found that no one had done it and that it could not be done till Monday morning.
 As it is on a ‘first come, first served’ basis, we may not get it.
 We don't really mind, but the travel agent promised she would not forget to make the call for us.

 Rob contacted all the people we needed to speak to, except for the DJ; we still need to speak to him.

 We went to see the steward at the golf club where we are having the reception to make final arrangements and change some of our requirements.
 We got some funny looks, as you are not supposed to go in the golf club in jeans, Rob had forgotten and turned up in a pair of jeans!
 But we did not get thrown out!

 The flowers for the bouquets and buttonholes have now been ordered.